Sustainability

 SBTi (Science Based Targets initiative) offers a simplified commitment pathway for small and medium-sized enterprises (SMEs).
 This article organizes the differences from the standard track, the preparation required for application, and practical examples from Japan.
 It serves as a practical reference for mid-size manufacturers that have begun to receive SBTi commitment requests from major customers.

-Scope 3 for Manufacturers: Practical Category Measurement and How to Set Priorities
+Scope 3: Category Measurement and Priorities for Makers

 The GHG Protocol classifies Scope 3 into 15 categories.
 When manufacturers disclose their value chain emissions, the categories that should be prioritized depend on their industry and supply chain structure.
 This article organizes a prioritization approach based on emissions weight and measurement difficulty.